Declining earnings in the first quarter may not lead to falling stocks, according to market history.

 The yen and the Swiss franc rose while the euro fell after explosions in Brussels spurred inflows into safe-haven currencies and assets.

-CNBC's Bob Pisani explains the potential implications of negative yields in the U.S.
+CNBC's Bob Pisani explains how the stock market reacted in the wake of terror attacks.